BCPNN: Machine learning applications

 The point-wise mutual information weights of BCPNN is since long one of the standard methods for detection of drug adverse reactions.

 BCPNN has recently been successfully applied to Machine Learning classification benchmarks, most notably the hand written digits of the MNIST database.
 The BCPNN approach uses biologically plausible learning and structural plasticity for unsupervised generation of a sparse hidden representation, followed by a one-layer classifier that associates this representation to the output layer.
 It achieves a classification performance on the full MNIST test set around 98%, comparable to other methods based on unsupervised representation learning.
 The performance is notably slightly lower than that of the best methods that employ end-to-end error back-propagation.
 However, the extreme performance comes with a cost of lower biological plausibility and higher complexity of the learning machinery.
 The BCPNN method is also quite well suited for semi-supervised learning.

 Hardware designs for BCPNN

 The structure of BCPNN with its cortex-like modular architecture and massively parallel correlation based Hebbian learning makes it quite hardware friendly.
 Implementation with reduced number of bits in synaptic state variables have been shown to be feasible.
-BCPNN has further been the target for parallel simulators on cluster computers and GPU:s.
+BCPNN has further been the target for parallel simulators on cluster computers and GPUs.
 It was recently implemented on the SpiNNaker compute platform as well as in a series of dedicated neuromorphic VLSI designs.
 From these it has been estimated that a human cortex sized BCPNN with continuous learning could be executed in real time with a power dissipation on the order of few kW.